cpeditor/cpeditor.github.io/content/docs/Setup/_index.md

 Now CP Editor is available in multiple languages, including English and Chinese.

-You can change the UI language in Preferences->Appearance.
+You can change the UI language in [Preferences->Appearance->General->UI Language](../Preferences/Appearance/_index.md#ui-language).
 Note that you need to restart CP Editor to apply the change.

 ## Set Compile and Run Commands